-Tsurinoya’s lineup of the top-rated Dragon series of finesse rods has grown with the addition of the all-new Dragon II rods.
-Designed for fishing in creeks, streams, rivers, lakes, and ponds, the Dragon II Rod Series offers a refined experience for the avid multispecies angler.
+Tsurinoya’s lineup of the top-rated Dragon series of finesse rods has grown with the addition of the all-new Dragon Light Game Spinning Rods.
+Designed for ultra-light and light-line fishing, the Dragon Light Game series offers a refined entry-level rod for the avid multi-species angler.

-Built using TSU’s Spiral X Core design, the new blanks of the Dragon II are lighter and more sensitive than the original Dragon rod series.
-Featuring a true fast action, the Dragon II has enough power through the mid-section and into the butt end to fight aggressive fish in the flowing currents of mountain streams and rivers.
+Built using TSU’s Spiral X Core design, the new blanks of the Dragon Light Game are lighter and more sensitive than the original Dragon series.
+Featuring a responsive and fast action blank, the Dragon Light Game rod series has enough power through the mid-section and into the butt end to fight aggressive fish in the flowing currents of mountain streams and rivers.
 The crisp action allows for precise lure control and movements and the ability to place your lure with pinpoint accuracy using various casting techniques.

-The Dragon II series also introduces TSU’s all-new custom reel seat, designed to balance comfort and sensitivity.
-The Dragon II rod series uses Tsurinoya’s stainless steel guides with SiC guide inserts, providing durability, smooth casting performance, and heat dissipation.
+The Dragon Light Game series features a custom reel seat designed to balance comfort and sensitivity.
+An upgraded guide train of premium Fuji components is utilized to provide increased durability, smooth casting performance, and heat dissipation.
 Finished with a high-quality cork handle that allows for excellent grip even when wet and stylish looks.
 The light power 6’6″ model features a split grip design, while the ultra-light models have a shortened full grip that provides excellent one-handed operability.

 This is a review for Tsurinoya Dragon 2, both S532UL and S602UL models.
 Let me start with the summary: if you want a spinning rod for fishing 40-50mm class sinking minnows – you would not find a better rod for less then $130.
 I like S602UL so much, that I bought three of them from Bait Finesse Empire – one for me, one for my fishing partner, and one to have spare… S602UL is my “flagship” trout fishing rod now, and I have decent rod collection…